tgstation/tgstation/.github/CONTRIBUTING.md

 	* Areas should not be var-edited on a map to change it's name or attributes.
 All areas of a single type and it's altered instances are considered the same area within the code, and editing their variables on a map can lead to issues with powernets and event subsystems which are difficult to debug.

 ### User Interfaces
-* All new player-facing user interfaces must use TGUI.
+* All new player-facing user interfaces should use TGUI.
 * Raw HTML is permitted for admin and debug UIs.
 * Documentation for TGUI can be found at:
 	* [tgui/README.md](../tgui/README.md)
 	* [tgui/tutorial-and-examples.md](../tgui/docs/tutorial-and-examples.md)

 ### Signal Handlers
-All procs that are registered to listen for signals using `RegisterSignal()` must contain at the start of the proc `SIGNAL_HANDLER` eg;
+All procs that are registered to listen for signals using `RegisterSignal()` should contain at the start of the proc `SIGNAL_HANDLER` eg;
 ```
 /type/path/proc/signal_callback()
 	SIGNAL_HANDLER